DRIVEN BASE

 https://blog.canpan.info/iihoe/ (Japanese only)

-Third-Party Opinion on the DENSO Group’s Initiatives toward Sustainability and CSR (Fiscal 2023)
+Third-Party Opinion on the DENSO Group’s Initiatives toward Sustainability and CSR (Fiscal 2024 to Fiscal 2025)

 DENSO has set numerical targets for its wide-ranging sustainability/CSR initiatives based on the DENSO Group Sustainability Policy.
 In Japan and overseas, the Company has developed a management cycle to quantitatively manage progress and issues.
 In doing so, I believe DENSO is maintaining standards that should serve as the benchmark for other companies around the world.
-Moving forward, I fully expect that DENSO will continue to enhance its dialogue and communication with the public so that it can appropriately rebuild a foundation of social trust in its quality and safety, while moving forward with efforts toward its three key fields of “green,” “peace of mind,” and “inspiring.”
+Moving forward, I fully expect that DENSO will continue to enhance its dialogue and communication with the public so that it increases social trust in its quality and safety, while moving forward with efforts toward its three key fields of “green,” “peace of mind,” and “inspiring.”

 Items that deserve high praise

 • In terms of sustainability and CSR management, DENSO made several declarations under its Long-term Policy for 2030.
 These include reducing the Company’s environmental burden, creating a sustainable society through highly efficient mobility, and realizing a society with no traffic accidents and in which everyone can move freely and conveniently and live with peace of mind.
 DENSO proclaimed that these ambitions will be achieved through the new value it will create from earning the recognition of society.
 DENSO has established KPIs for important items related to achieving these aspirations and, guided by these aspirations, each section and relevant manager of DENSO has been moving forward with efforts to fulfill the Company’s diverse and practical social responsibility.
 These efforts have been managed comprehensively and quantitatively from the perspectives of risk management and stakeholder satisfaction.
 I give DENSO high praise in this regard.
-Meanwhile, I hope that dialogue and engagement with external stakeholders, particularly members of local communities, will take place at an earlier stage and in greater depth regarding matters such as the formulation of these policies and the evaluation of their progress.
-Specifically, I would like to see DENSO create opportunities for sharing information on the formulation and progress of its Long-term Policy with local community members.
+Meanwhile, by establishing contacts with NGOs and other organizations in key regions of the world, I hope that dialogue and engagement with external stakeholders, particularly members of local communities, will take place at an earlier stage and in greater depth regarding matters such as the formulation of these policies and the evaluation of their progress.
+Specifically, I hope to see DENSO create opportunities for sharing information on the formulation and progress of its Long-term Policy with local community members through the establishment of an advisory board.

 • For sustainable procurement, DENSO deserves high praise for disclosing its Supplier Sustainability Guidelines and Supplier Self-check Sheet, which help DENSO’s suppliers establish a foundation for sustainability and CSR management, on its corporate website.
 These guidelines and self-check sheet cover the following nine items: safety and quality of products and services, human rights/labor, the environment, legal compliance, disclosure of information to stakeholders, risk management, responsible material procurement, corporate citizenship, and developing and deploying policies and guidelines for suppliers.
-DENSO also should be applauded for working with Group suppliers in Japan and overseas to make improvements on issues that need to be addressed by providing guidance on adhering to the Supplier Sustainability Guidelines and offering feedback through self-checks that make use of self-diagnostic sheets.
-In particular, by independently formulating tools to confirm environmental management systems of small-scale suppliers, DENSO has incorporated CSR themes in the daily on-site management of not only the Group but also the Group’s primary suppliers.
-DENSO has also shared its world-leading initiatives with suppliers and loaned tools to suppliers so that they can promote similar initiatives themselves.
+DENSO also should be applauded for working with Group suppliers in Japan and overseas to continuously work toward improvements on issues that need to be addressed by providing guidance on adhering to the Supplier Sustainability Guidelines and offering feedback through self-checks that make use of self-diagnostic sheets.
+DENSO has incorporated CSR themes in the daily on-site management of not only the Group but also the Group’s primary suppliers.
+The Company has also created a setting and opportunities to share its world-leading initiatives with suppliers, loaned tools to suppliers so that they can promote similar initiatives themselves, and conducted energy-saving diagnosis.
 Furthermore, DENSO has established departments responsible for helping suppliers realize carbon neutrality.
 These are examples of initiatives that I believe should serve as a global benchmark and accordingly deserve high praise.
-I also give DENSO a high evaluation for promoting efforts toward ascertaining such matters as issues facing non-Japanese technical interns working at its 430 domestic Group companies, as it did in fiscal 2022.
+I also give DENSO a high evaluation for its efforts to promote the appeal of its value provision and review subsidy programs with industry organizations and governments.
+The Company should also be highly commended for the fact that it received responses from all suppliers regarding conflict minerals, cobalt, and mica, and I expect that it will respond appropriately to suppliers that do not comply with these requirements going forward.
+In addition, it is also worthy of mention that DENSO held individual hearings to ascertain such matters as issues facing non-Japanese technical interns working at its major business partners in Japan.
 Going forward, the basic rights of non-Japanese technicians will be further recognized due to the expansion of specific technical qualifications, allowing these technicians to work over the long term.
 It is therefore my hope that DENSO reaches out to suppliers in a concrete and effective manner to encourage improvements so that an even greater number of suppliers have non-Japanese technicians work for them over a longer period of time.

 • For environmental management, DENSO deserves praise for declaring its ambition to achieve complete carbon neutrality within its Monozukuri (manufacturing) activities by the target year of 2035 and steadily making progress to that end.
 The Company also should be commended for establishing internal carbon pricing (ICP) and using ICP as the basis for its business portfolio and investment decision-making.
-Furthermore, I was pleased to see DENSO continue verification tests for CO2 circulation plants at the Anjo Plant and other locations.
-I was also happy to see DENSO gradually introduce renewable energy at its plants both in Japan and overseas.
+Furthermore, I was pleased to see DENSO gradually introduce renewable energy at its plants both in Japan and overseas.
 In the future, I strongly hope that DENSO will continue to work with end-product manufacturers to reduce the environmental impact at the end-user stage.

 From the perspective of practical implementation, DENSO has established quantitative targets and promotion plans for each section and relevant manager in regard to a detailed list of items in order to further pursue environmental efficiency in terms of both products and manufacturing, which the Company already maintains at a world-class level, and resource productivity.
-To realize these targets, initiatives are being carried out and verified Companywide.
-I evaluate DENSO highly in this regard.
+I evaluate DENSO highly for the initiatives being carried out and verified on a Companywide level to ensure that these targets are achieved, as well as for the establishment of the Carbon Neutral Technology Development Section to engage in the development of production technologies that will be realized at the Company’s business sites two years from now.
 DENSO’s “organizational culture that encourages a bottom-up approach and follow-through on decisions” provides a backbone for the Company’s environmental management initiatives, an area in which DENSO excels on a global basis.
 This organizational culture can also be viewed as the lifeblood for DENSO’s contribution to sustainability and for the advancement of efforts toward fulfilling the Company’s social responsibility.
 Additionally, through the global rollout of “Perfect Energy Factory (PEF) Activities” and the promotion of “Just-in-Time (JIT) Energy Activities,” in which production sections and facility management sections share demand-related information on all types of resources—including electricity, gas, compressed air, steam, water, and lighting—in advance using “electric signboards” and work to minimize and optimize supply, DENSO has established a framework for having those working on the front lines recognize issues that need to be improved upon on their own—and I give this framework a high evaluation.
-These efforts represent best practices that should act as a benchmark for the global manufacturing industry, and it is no surprise that the Companywide rollout of these efforts helped earn DENSO the Energy Conservation Grand Prize Award.
+These efforts represent best practices that should act as a benchmark for the global manufacturing industry.

-• For promoting employee health, I give DENSO a high evaluation for the following items: appointing managers to act as “healthcare leaders” in the workplace and requesting that all offices create and implement annual health plans; introducing lifestyle scores, which evaluate the conditions of individual lifestyle habits based on individual actions and data from medical examinations, as a Companywide target; and, especially, undertaking efforts to quantitatively understand individual lifestyle habits of employees by analyzing their behavior—including from the perspectives of diet, exercise, alcohol consumption, sleeping patterns, and smoking—and utilizing medical examination results such as BMI, and subsequently promoting concrete improvements, both on an individual and workplace basis.
-I also commend DENSO for commencing specified healthcare guidance at 96% of its locations and for the fact that nearly 90% of the employees in their 30s who were identified as needing to lose weight were each able to lose over two kilograms thanks to the earlier support provided by the Company.
-Going forward, as a means to respond to and prevent mental health issues, which have been on the rise, I would like to see DENSO promote individual support and consultation at high-risk workplaces and conduct training regarding ways to cope with and reduce stress.
-Additionally, I hope that DENSO will encourage the sharing of experience between fellow employees and their supervisors as well as develop training methods that cater to the current era, in which there are fewer opportunities for people to collaborate with others.
+• For promoting employee health, I give DENSO a high evaluation for the following items: appointing managers to act as “healthcare leaders” in the workplace and requesting that all offices create and implement annual health plans; introducing healthcare scores, which evaluate the conditions of individual lifestyle habits based on individual actions and responses to questions during medical examinations, as a Companywide target, and, especially, undertaking efforts to quantitatively understand individual lifestyle habits of employees by analyzing their behavior—including from the perspectives of diet, exercise, alcohol consumption, sleeping patterns, and smoking—; utilizing data such as BMI, and subsequently promoting concrete improvements, both on an individual and workplace basis; and promoting preliminary approaches prior to specific medical examinations for employees in their 20s and 30s.
+While the incidence and recurrence of mental illness has not increased, as a means to respond to and prevent such illness, which tends to rise through an increase in the number of employees, I would like to see DENSO promote individual support and consultation at high-risk workplaces and conduct training regarding ways to cope with and reduce stress.
+Additionally, I hope that DENSO will encourage the sharing of experience between fellow employees and their supervisors, develop training methods that cater to the current era, in which there are fewer opportunities for people to collaborate with others, and create life support services in cooperation with labor unions.

 Areas in which DENSO should make further efforts while evaluating the progress of its initiatives

-• With its commitment to eliminating traffic accidents and enhancing peace of mind, DENSO developed Global Safety Package 3, which covers up to 70% of accident scenarios, and acceleration control devices for when drivers accidentally step on the gas pedal.
+• With its commitment to eliminating traffic accidents and enhancing peace of mind, DENSO developed Global Safety Package 3, which covers a wider range of accident scenarios, and acceleration control devices for when drivers accidentally step on the gas pedal.
 I commend DENSO for these accomplishments.
-At the same time, I strongly believe the Company should be more proactive with the creation of opportunities for employee engagement due to the fact that the people and society as a whole play a crucial role in mobility, even if there is a growing need for automation.
+At the same time, I strongly believe the Company should be more proactive with the creation of opportunities for employee engagement due to the fact that people and society as a whole play a crucial role in mobility, even if there is a growing need for automation.
+In addition, I would like to see not only the revenue of advanced driver assistance systems (ADAS) but also the coverage of accident scenarios and the development of effective partnerships to achieve zero traffic accidents included as KPIs.

 • In terms of improving customer satisfaction, I commend DENSO for disclosing the level and methods of CO2 emissions reductions resulting from repairs to its products.
-Going forward, I strongly hope that DENSO establishes frameworks to support the efforts of its customers, who are positioned as DENSO’s most important business partners, from the perspectives of both reducing environmental burden and promoting a circular economy.
-These frameworks could include the development of business models that position maintenance and disassembly business operators as used product suppliers.
+Going forward, I strongly hope that DENSO establishes frameworks to support the efforts of its customers, who are positioned as DENSO’s most important business partners, from the perspectives of both reducing environmental burden and achieving zero traffic accidents.
+These frameworks could include the development of business models that position maintenance and disassembly business operators as used product suppliers for the recovery of chlorofluorocarbons (CFCs).
 I also hope that DENSO builds platforms that can be shared with other companies.

 • As for DENSO’s corporate citizenship for international and local communities, I give DENSO high marks for the diverse and trailblazing initiatives that it is undertaking.
 These initiatives include the DENSO Group HEARTFUL Fund, which places priority on the environment, safety and peace of mind, and Hitozukuri (human resource development), and in which nearly 8,000 employees participate; support for persons with disabilities and adaptive sports through the Wheelchairs and Friendship Center of Asia (WAFCA) and other means; the holding of Science Schools; the provision of support and development of systems for recovery efforts in disaster-stricken areas while making use of DENSO’s core business; and the promotion of traffic safety awareness.
 At the same time, as an example of how DENSO can resolve social issues while simultaneously implementing its business activities, I hope that employees of the Group worldwide take action in their respective communities to act as traffic safety instructors.
 I also sincerely hope that DENSO leverages its services and strengths to their full potential in such ways as creating regional traffic safety maps and a curriculum for the development of human resources.
 In addition, I continue to strongly encourage DENSO to promote efforts aimed at creating a society with zero traffic accidents.